top of page

 The adjective 'imposing' is derived from the verb 'impose,' which, as mentioned earlier, originates from the Latin word 'imponere,' meaning 'to place upon.'
 'Imposing' refers to something or someone that commands attention, respect, or admiration due to their impressive or intimidating appearance, size, or presence.
 When we describe something as 'imposing,' we are emphasizing its ability to figuratively or literally 'place itself upon' our awareness or consciousness, making a significant and often powerful impact.
 The etymology of 'imposing' underscores its association with the act of asserting influence or making a strong impression, highlighting its role in describing things or individuals that demand attention and respect through their sheer presence or grandeur.

-Quiz: Find the meaning of imposing
+Find the correct meaning of the adjective imposing:

 Try Again!